gotha/xoomworks-hackathon2020/content/_index.md

 Whatever you choose - a project that changes your day-to-day work, something that improves the product of your client, or an app that influences elections, we will be happy to take a look.

-## Project ideas

-So far you have listed the following ideas for projects :

-* Recycle this!
-* Save the children
-* Sync my calendar

 Everyone feel free to add more ideas to this list or join an existing team.
 Check out the Projects below!